emvaugh2/Python-Study-Notes/README.md

 Now, if we just did the `.read()` method on a CSV file, it will get all the values of the CSV file but the output would just be one long string (remember that store project we did? lets never have our output as just one string).
 So we can use the `.DictReader()` method to put our CSV values into a dictionary.
 You also have to first import your csv library using `import csv`.

+This also applies to JSON files.
+Thank God.